Kamal-Abdullayev/news-handler/README.md

     // The getNewsByTitle() method first checks if the news exists in the database.
     If it’s not found, it sends a request to the external API.
 Additionally, caching is used, and the cache is checked first.
-If the news is not found in the cache, it queries the database.There’s also a scheduler to clean the cache periodically.
+If the news is not found in the cache, it queries the database.
+There’s also a scheduler to clean the cache periodically.
     Most properties are configurable through the application.properties file.

     // I added an index to the news title column for better performance.
 Since it's